 Let’s save your present searching bacon (or vegan alternative) with this list of brilliant travel gift ideas for him.
-To make it even easier, you'll find budget, luxury and practical sections, all with shoppable links.
-The gift giving season is upon us.
+To make it even easier, we've categorised these luxury travel gifts for him into different budgets for luxury.

 Disclosure: if you buy through this site, we may earn a small commission at no extra cost to you.
 Cheers!

 Lovely, supple leather gloves add a touch of class to a journey, whether it's checking into a five star hotel on a romantic getaway or taking out the bins on a standard weekday night.